-On Living and Dying Well is a collection of writing by the Roman politician Cicero.
+This On Living and Dying Well summary looks at a collection of writing by the Roman politician Cicero.
 He was a prominent figure in Rome during the time of Caesar before his death under the reign of Antony.

 Not only was Cicero a politician but he dabbled in philosophy.
-This book focuses on a selection of his pieces which touch upon how to live better and how to approach death.
+This book focuses on a selection of his pieces which touch on how to live better and how to approach death.

 As is the case with Seneca’s Letters From a Stoic, Cicero’s writing is still relevant today.
 The themes he talks about are still relevant and ones we still encounter.